 (e) Standardized Autism Identification Tool.
 One or more valid and reliable standardized rating scales, observation schedules, or other assessments that identify core characteristics of autism spectrum disorder.

-(f) Medical Examination or Health Assessment.
-A medical examination or health assessment shall be completed for children age birth to five for initial eligibility determinations, and may be completed for children above age five, as determined necessary by the team.
-The purpose of a medical examination or health assessment is to ensure consideration of other health and/or physical factors that may impact the child’s developmental performance for a child age 3-5 or the child’s educational performance for a child age 5-21.
+(f) Medical Examination.
+Documentation of a medical examination as defined in OAR 581-015-2000 may be completed as determined necessary by the team.
+The purpose of a medical examination or health assessment is to ensure consideration of other health and/or physical factors that may impact the child’s developmental performance for a child age birth-5 or the child’s educational performance for a child age 5-21.
 A medical diagnosis of autism spectrum disorder is not required to determine eligibility.

 (g) Vision and Hearing Screening.
 Review existing screening, or if none conduct a new screening.